 Additional provision of service requirements include:

 • A provider organization for direct services appropriate to the grant must be involved in the proposed project.
 The provider may be the applicant or another organization committed to the project.
-More than one provider organization may be involved.
+More than 1 provider organization may be involved.

-• Each tribe and tribal organization must officially document that all participating mental health/substance use disorder (SUD) treatment provider organizations either comply with all applicable tribal requirements for licensing, accreditation, and certification or that such tribal licensing, accreditation, and certification requirements do not exist.
+• Each tribe and tribal organization must officially document that all participating tribal mental health/substance use disorder (SUD) treatment provider organizations either comply with all applicable tribal requirements for licensing, accreditation, and certification or that such tribal licensing, accreditation, and certification requirements do not exist.

 Geographic Coverage